karl-wenzel/JustSaveForUnity/GETTINGSTARTED.md

 To spawn a prefab with JustSave, use `JustSaveManager.Instance.Spawn("YourPrefabId", SpawnPosition);`.
 This will also return a reference of type GameObject of the spawned Prefab, so use this reference to your liking.

-Code example of how to create an object pool and spawn an object from it:
+*code example of how to create an object pool and spawn an object from it:*

 	using JustSave